Commissioner Cooper Bio

 Charles G. Cooper, Commissioner

 Charles G. Cooper was appointed Texas Banking Commissioner by the Texas Finance Commission on December 1, 2008.
-His career in the banking industry spans over 40 years and includes senior level positions in both the public and private sectors.
+His career in the banking industry spans almost 50 years and includes senior level positions in both the public and private sectors.

 A native Texan, Mr. Cooper holds a BBA degree in Finance and Economics from Baylor University and is also a graduate of the Southwestern Graduate School of Banking at SMU.
 He also received an advanced peace officer certification.
-He has been on the board of the Fort Worth Stock Show Syndicate since 1990 and a member of the State Fair of Texas Youth Livestock Auction Committee since 2005.
+He has been on the board of the Fort Worth Stock Show Syndicate since 1990.
 He is married and has two daughters and one granddaughter.